 Unresolved painful experiences can inhibit this natural expression and, as a result, the world engages with a watered-down substitute of who we really are at our core.
 The service I provide aims to bring you into closer alignment with this core you.

 A Wilmington, North Carolina native, I completed my bachelor’s degree from the University of North Carolina at Chapel Hill and then a Master of Arts in Counseling Psychology from the California Institute of Integral Studies in San Francisco.
-In graduate school, I studied Integral Counseling Psychology which is a transformative, whole person model, that seeks to engage all of the person in a growth process, not just the analytical mind.
+In graduate school, I studied Integral Counseling Psychology which is a transformative, whole- person model, that seeks to engage all of the person in a growth process, not just the analytical mind.
 I have performed therapy with adults, children, adolescents, and families from a variety of cultural backgrounds in homes, in behavioral health facilities, in schools, and in outpatient settings.
 My experience and training include Gestalt Therapy, Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, Group Dynamics, Dialectical Behavioral Therapy, Family Centered Treatment, Structural Family Therapy, Cognitive Processing Therapy, and Transpersonal Psychotherapy.
 While I am informed collectively by all of these, my current therapeutic focus is EMDR.
-My EMDR training comes from Ricky Greenwald's Trauma Institute and Child Trauma Institute in Northampton, Massachusetts, and I am trained in both EMDR and Flash.
+My EMDR training comes from Ricky Greenwald's Trauma Institute and Child Trauma Institute in Northampton, Massachusetts, and I am trained in EMDR, Flash, and PC.

 The healing process in action is one of my great loves, and I am always inspired to witness it professionally or experiencing it personally.

 It is my personal belief that we each have a unique role to play in helping to heal the world and each other.
 It brings me great satisfaction to contribute to this mission through my role as an EMDR therapist.